CleverTap/clevertap-android-sdk/templates/README.md

          implementation "${ext.androidx_core_core}"
          implementation "${ext.firebase_messaging}"
-         implementation "${ext.play_services_ads}" // Required only if you enable Google ADID collection in the SDK (turned off by default). implementation "${ext.installreferrer}" // Mandatory for v3.6.4 and above }
+         implementation "${ext.play_services_ads}" // Required only if you enable Google ADID collection in the SDK (turned off by default).
+     }
 ```